Startup Atomist hopes to revolutionize development automation throughout the application lifecycle, before traditional...

 "Atomist is an interesting and logical progression of DevOps toolchains, in that it can traverse events across a wide variety of platforms but present them in a fashion such that developers don't need to context switch," said Stephen O'Grady, principal analyst at RedMonk in Portland, Maine.
 "Given how many moving parts are involved in DevOps toolchains, the integrations are welcome."

-Mik Kersten, a leading DevOps guru and CEO at Tasktop Technologies, has tried Atomist firsthand and calls it a fundamentally new approach to manage delivery.
+Mik Kersten, a leading DevOps guru and CEO at Tasktop Technologies, has tried Atomist firsthand and calls it a fundamentally approach to manage delivery.
 As these become increasingly complex, the sources of waste move well beyond the code and into the tools spread across the delivery pipeline, Kersten noted.

-The rise of microservices, and tens or hundreds of services in their environments, introduce trouble spots as developers collaborate, deploy and monitor the lifecycle of these hundreds of services, Johnson said.
+The rise of microservices, and tens or hundreds of services in their environments, trouble spots as developers collaborate, deploy and monitor the lifecycle of these hundreds of services, Johnson said.

 This is particularly important for security, where keeping services consistent is paramount.
 In last year's Equifax breach, hackers gained access through an unpatched version of Apache Struts -- but with Atomist, an organization can identify and upgrade old software automatically across potentially hundreds of repositories, Johnson said.